nodejs/undici/README.md

   Default: `1e3` milliseconds (1s).

 - `headersTimeout: Number`, the timeout after which a request will time out, in milliseconds.
-Monitors time between receiving a complete headers.
+Monitors time between receiving complete headers.
   Use `0` to disable it entirely.
 Default: `30e3` milliseconds (30s).

 - `bodyTimeout: Number`, the timeout after which a request will time out, in milliseconds.
-Monitors time between receiving a body data.
+Monitors time between receiving body data.
   Use `0` to disable it entirely.
 Default: `30e3` milliseconds (30s).

 - `pipelining: Number`, the amount of concurrent requests to be sent over the